AONIEX/Portfolio/contact.markdown

 ---
 layout: default
 title: Contact
-permalink: /contact/
+permalink: Portfolio/contact/
 ---
-#Get In Contact With Me At:
+# Get In Contact With Me At:

 <br/>